Skip over main navigation

 1) Our staff and systems

-We want the BSA to be more representative of UK society – in terms of protected characteristics, socila background and science identity.
-Our goal is for our workforce diversity to match the location(s) in which we’re based – currently, to be representative of London - and for all our staff to report that the BSA is an inclusive place to work.
+We want the British Science Association to be more representative of UK society – in terms of protected characteristics, social background and science identity.
+Our goal is for our workforce diversity to match the location(s) in which we’re based and for all our staff to report that the British Science Association is an inclusive place to work.

 We endeavour to provide equality and fairness for all our staff and volunteers and to create a working environment that promotes dignity and respect for all, where individual differences and the contributions of all staff and volunteers are recognised and valued.
 We regularly monitor the make-up and satisfaction of our staff and volunteers and will make reasonable adjustments for people with disabilities.